Trump’s top federal prosecutors are overwhelmingly white men | Federal News Network

 Former St. Anthony police Officer Jeronimo Yanez shot Philando Castile, a Black school cafeteria worker, in July 2016, within two minutes of approaching his car during a traffic stop in the Twin Cities suburb of Falcon Heights.
 A state court jury acquitted him of second-degree manslaughter the next summer.

-After Castile’s death, his mother and political leaders in Minnesota pressed for an outside investigation into the shooting and charges of racially biased policing in the region.
+After Castile’s death, his mother and political leaders in Minnesota, where police killed at least 60 people between 2008 and 2015, according to state data, pressed for an outside investigation into the shooting and charges of racially biased policing in the region.

-The Minnesota U.S. Attorney’s office helped local prosecutors in the case but no independent federal probe was opened.
+Local prosecutors got help in the case from the Minnesota U.S. Attorney’s Office, but no independent federal probe was opened.

+The Justice Department’s Community Oriented Policing Services Office did, however, start a review of the St. Anthony Police Department.
+Castile testified at a community forum similar to ones the department held during its review of police practices in St. Louis County, Missouri, following the 2014 police shooting death of Michael Brown in Ferguson.

 A lack of diversity has long been an issue throughout the federal law enforcement and criminal justice systems.
 In some places it’s grown more acute under Trump.

+Then-FBI Director James Comey said in 2016 that the bureau’s failure to recruit more minorities had become “a crisis.”
+In the U.S. Drug Enforcement Administration, recent court filings show 8% of the agency’s more than 4,000 special agents are Black while about 77% are white.

 An AP analysis also found nearly 86% of the 206 federal judges confirmed to lifetime positions under Trump have been white — the highest rate of white judicial appointments since George H.W.
 Bush’s presidency.
-Two-thirds of Trump’s judicial appointees have been white men.
+Two-thirds of Trump’s judicial appointees have been white men; fewer than a quarter have been women.

+More than a dozen current U.S. attorneys, including four women, are serving in acting roles.
+An acting U.S. attorney can be appointed in a number of ways if an office becomes vacant and another person cannot quickly go through Senate confirmation.

+If the Justice Department doesn’t support a candidate, officials there have to negotiate with the White House for someone else.
+The state leaders sometimes insist on their picks and exercise significant power over confirmations, which traditionally require the assent of both senators from a prosecutor’s home state.

-Erin Nealy Cox, U.S. attorney in Dallas and chair of the Attorney General Advisory Committee, said the country’s current U.S. attorneys are among “the most dedicated public servants in America.”
+In response to questions for this story the Justice Department provided a statement from Erin Nealy Cox, U.S. attorney in Dallas and chair of the Attorney General Advisory Committee, that did not address the demographic disparities among U.S. attorneys.
+She said the current group are among “the most dedicated public servants in America” and noted many have long been prosecutors.

 AP Data Editor Meghan Hoyer in Washington contributed to this report.